shriyanss/cewlai/README.md

 Only newly generated domains are shown in the output (seed domains are excluded).

 ## Advanced Usage

-### Token Management

-The tool estimates token usage before running to help manage API costs.
-You'll see an estimation like:

-Estimated token usage:
-* Per iteration: ~150 tokens
-* Total for 3 loops: ~450 tokens
-Continue? [y/N]

-Use the --force flag to skip this confirmation.

 ### Input File Format